-Typical MSc award dates: There are two possible scenarios; routes 1 and 2.
+Typical MSc award dates: There are three possible scenarios: full-time routes 1 and 2, and the part-time route.
 The Dissertation Module will follow the taught modules for students aiming for the MSc award as follows:

-- If you follow dissertation module 'Route 1', i.e. submit your dissertation in January, pass assessment for this module and fulfil all other award eligibility criteria, you can typically expect to receive your award in June of the same academic year; - If you follow dissertation module 'Route 2', submit your dissertation in June, pass assessment for this module and fulfil all other award eligibility criteria, you can typically expect to receive your award in October of the same calendar year.
+- If you follow dissertation module 'Route 1' full-time, starting in September, submit your dissertation in January, pass assessment for this module and fulfil all other award eligibility criteria, you can typically expect to receive your award in June of the same academic year; - If you follow dissertation module 'Route 2' full-time, starting in February and submit your dissertation in June, pass assessment for this module and fulfil all other award eligibility criteria, you can typically expect to receive your award in October of the same calendar year. - If you follow the dissertation module part-time route, starting in September and submit your dissertation in May, pass assessment for this module and fulfil all other award eligibility criteria, you can typically expect to receive your award in October of the same calendar year.